 Financial Literacy

 Registration for the Financial Aid Office's Early Bird Tour event is NOW OPEN!
-Please click here to learn more and register for the event!
+Learn more and register for the event!

 As well as offering insight into saving, investing, and budgeting your income, this webpage also contains information regarding the costs of attending college and how Financial Aid can be used to help cover those costs!
 Additionally, for information concerning upcoming Financial Aid Navigator events, which provide new and currently enrolled students the chance to receive one-on-one assistance from our Financial Aid team, please check our Events page!